JSotres/CapacitanceBLEnRF52/README.md

 ### Scheme

-In this project I wanted to use an Adafruit Feather nRF52 as it would simplify Bluetooth Low Energy communication.
-The setup is analogous to that proposed in the original post for Arduino Uno:
+The setup is similar to that proposed in the original post for Arduino Uno, but using an Adafruit Feather nRF52:

 ![scheme](AdafruitFeathernRF52CapacitanceMeter_bb.png)